 About St. Vrain Valley Schools

 St. Vrain Valley School District is the educational home of more than 33,000 of Colorado’s students.
 The seventh largest school district in the state, St. Vrain Valley operates 60 schools and programs that are spread over 411 square miles.
 The makeup of the schools include: 25 Elementary, 8 Middle, 1 Middle/Senior, 7 High Schools, 1 K-8, 2 PK-8, 1 Spark!
-Discovery Preschool, 1 Alternative High, 1 Online High, 1 Online PK-12, 2 P-TECH Schools, 1 High-Quality Homeschool Enrichment School, 1 Main Street Special Education program, 1 Career Development Center program, 1 Innovation Center program and 6 Charter Schools.
+Discovery Preschool, 1 Alternative High, 1 Online High, 1 Online PK-12, 2 P-TECH Schools, 1 High-Quality Homeschool Enrichment School, 1 Main Street Special Education program, 1 Career Technology and Elevation Center program, 1 Innovation Center program and 6 Charter Schools.

 Located approximately 30 miles north of Denver, the District is geographically diverse.
 Its physical boundaries extend from the Continental Divide into the plains of Colorado.
 Adding to its scenic setting are historic downtown Longmont and the backdrop of Rocky Mountain National Park and Longs Peak.